reduxjs/redux/docs/usage/deriving-data-selectors.md

 **Any "output selector" that just returns its inputs is incorrect!** The output selector should always have the transformation logic.

+Similarly, a memoized selector should _never_ use `state => state` as an input!
+That will force the selector to always recalculate.
 :::

 In typical Reselect usage, you write your top-level "input selectors" as plain functions, and use `createSelector` to create memoized selectors that look up nested values: